naorhaziz/naorhaziz.github.io/_posts/2025-07-14-ecscape-hijacking-iam-in-ecs.md

 ![Alt text](/assets/img/ecscape/service_name.jpg)

 Naturally, I wondered if my eBPF sensor could simply **mimic the agent**: query the same endpoint and stitch the data together.
 But when I inspected the **ecsInstanceRole** attached to the host, I noticed something odd: it **does not have ecs:ListServices or any API that would normally reveal a service name**.
-Yet the agent obviously knew that name- enough to hand it to me over the metadata endpoint.
+Yet the agent obviously knew that name - enough to hand it to me over the metadata endpoint.

 Curiosity led me down a rabbit hole of packet capture.
 I set up a small local proxy to watch the traffic between the ECS agent and the AWS endpoints. **What I observed was startling:**